Leaving the Roast - Glenn Conjurske

 Leaving the Roast

 I’m going to do something this morning that I’ve never done before.
 I’m going to preach on an old proverb.
-I’ve preached from a hymn, but never from an old proverb—-at least, not so far as I remember.
+I’ve preached from a hymn, but never from an old proverb—at least, not so far as I remember.
 There’s another old proverb, however, that says “Never say never.”
 The meaning of this is never to say “I never will,” for we change, especially when we’re young, and we find ourselves doing the thing we said we would never do.
 But as we get older this proverb takes on another meaning, and we learn not to say, “I never did.”
-The memory shrinks, and the forgetory expands, and we don’t know what we have done.*
+The memory shrinks, and the forgetory expands, and we don’t know what we have done.

 At any rate, the proverb I want to speak on is this: “Many a one leaves the roast, who afterwards longs for the smoke of it.”
 I’ve thought a good deal on this during the past five years, since so many folks left us.
 The proverb is not Scripture, but many of these old proverbs embody much of the wisdom of Scripture, and this one certainly does.
 The primary example in the Bible of one who left the roast and afterward longed for the smoke of it is the prodigal son.
-Observe, the proverb does not say that many a one who leaves the roast afterwards longs for the roast again.
+Observe, the proverb does not say that many a one who leaves the roast afterward longs for the roast again.
 No, he longs only for the smoke of it.
 The prodigal left the place of a son, and afterward longed for the place of a servant.

 Now there is a reason why those who leave the roast are so often compelled to long for the smoke of it.
 They leave the roast, of course, expecting to find something better.
 I can’t think of anything better than a roast, so I’ll have to say they leave the roast expecting to find a better roast, but instead they find a worse one, or no roast at all.
 They leave a good place, and find themselves in a bad one.
 They find themselves in a place so much worse than the one they left that they are compelled to long, not for the roast, but only for a whiff of the smoke of it.
 Nothing is more common than for discontented souls to leave a better place for a worse one.
 That of course is not their intent, but they have no safeguard against it, for the fact is, discontented souls always see their present place as worse, and the other place as better.
 “The grass is always greener on the other side of the fence.”
 Those who have been on the farm will understand this.
 The cows are always reaching their necks as far as they can through the fence, for the grass on the other side, though the grass over there is just the same as the grass under their feet.